 Skip to Content

-Listening skills will affect your child’s:
+Listening skills will affect children’s:

 • ability to develop speech and language skills